Zimbabwe | Projects

 children have been orphaned as a result of HIV/AIDS [2]

-They help over 300 children who have been orphaned as a result of HIV/AIDS to continue their education by:
+NCDT helps 300 children in the Mutare District who have been orphaned or are living with the effects of HIV/AIDS to continue their education by:

 A white line drawing of a caregivers pack containing a first aid kit, food and cleaning products, on a terracotta-coloured background